raymond-w-ko/omegacomplete.vim/README.md

 to process buffers and send them to the server for synchronization.
 Issuing commands to the server is also done in Python.

+Processing of buffers and keyword extraction is done asynchronously, so results might lag behind a bit.
+But because of this, editing large files is not a problem and does not introduce input lag when in insert mode.

+The only bottleneck is in the Python code where buffer is joined into one string before sending to a buffer.
+For large ( > 2MB ) files, there might be pauses in insert mode when you type too fast.
+If anyone has a better solution, please, please let me know.

+## Prerequisites for Use
 Since this uses C++11, you need a recent compiler and also the compiled portion of the Boost C++ libraries.
 Your version of VIM also needs to have Python 2.X bindings.